 Experience Fragments can contain content in the form of Content Fragments, but not the other way around.

-For further information see also Understanding Content Fragments and Experience Fragments in AEM.
+For more information, see also Understanding Content Fragments and Experience Fragments in AEM.

 AEM Content Services are designed to generalize the description and delivery of content in/from AEM beyond a focus on web pages.